cbrewster/gsoc2017/README.md

 # GSoC 2017

+Custom Elements are an exciting development for the Web Platform.
+They are apart of the Web Components APIs.
+The goal is to allow web developers to create reusable web components with first-class support from the browser.
+The Custom Element portion of Web Components allows for elements with custom names and behaviors to be defined and used via HTML tags.

-Implement the Custom Element specification in Servo.
+This project aims to implement the Custom Element specification in Servo.

 [WHATWG Specification](https://html.spec.whatwg.org/multipage/#custom-elements)